parker20121/facescv/README.md

 # facescv

-An Java application that wraps OpenCV libraries, creating a command line interface to build a facial recognition system.
+### Overview

-This application wraps the OpenCV libraries, providing a facial recognition capability.
-The user can train the system through a command line interface and submit images to integrate the knowledgebase for matches.
+This Java application wraps the OpenCV libraries, providing a facial recognition capability.
+The user can train the system through a command line interface and submit images to query the knowledgebase for matches.
 If matches are recognized, the system will return the associated identifiers.

 The following commands are supported: